wandyezj/Random/writings/thoughts/an_intro_to_api_design.md

 * cover the specific behavior of the API
 * give examples of how the API is used

+What data can the API expose?
+(Privacy)
+Who can access the API?
+(Security)

 ### Units

-Next, the documentation is turned into unit tests that should exercise all aspects of the API, including error conditions.
+Next, the documentation is turned into unit tests that would ideally exercise all aspects of the API as specified by the documentation, including error conditions.

+As discussed in [An Overview of Formal Methods Tools and Techniques](https://courses.cs.washington.edu/courses/csep503/19wi/schedule/papers/AnOverviewOfFormalMethodsToolsAndTechniques.pdf) there are various formal methods for software verification.
+Ideally every API could and would be formally verified.
+Unfortunantly, there are severe limitations to current formal methods, especially when APIs can abstract complex interactions underneath and can be linked to hetrogenous systems that are not formally verified.
+Another drawback is that currently applying these techniques is extreamly costly and generally not feasible for most software development.
+Thus in the abscence of formal methods the fall back is testing.

+As discussed in [Software Testing: A Research Travelogue (2000–2014)](https://courses.cs.washington.edu/courses/csep503/19wi/schedule/papers/SoftwareTestingTravelogue.pdf) there are many ways to test software.
+Software testing does not provide the same level of guarentee that formal methods provide, however it is significantly less costly and can often provide some level of guarentee that the API was implemented according to the documentation. indication of how an API is intended to be used

 Units should: